 Travel Fatigue Is Real

 One of the most significant negatives of long term travel is the exhaustion.
 All the airports, bus depots, train stations and ferry ports.
 Hellos, goodbyes, and telling your life story over and over again.
 Moving houses and hostels and countries.
 It wears you down, and it’s a type of exhaustion that I’d never experienced before.
 And when you’ve been doing that for years, you start becoming a robot to get through it.
 It loses its lustre and travelling becomes a lot less exciting, so sometimes you need to know when to call it quits and head home – at least for a little while.

 You Have To Say Goodbye – A Lot

 Saying goodbye to people sucks.
 What surprises most new long term travellers is that although saying goodbye becomes more natural, it never stops being painful.
 And the more you say it, the more you close yourself off to meaningful relations for just that reason – you’ll have to say goodbye eventually.
 And that does chip away at your soul.
 Knowing that you’ll probably never see most of your great new friends again hurts, but it’s the way of the world.
 Enjoy the time you have with them, and make the most of it.

 Overall, travelling long term is incredible.
 The above may seem like it must outweigh the positives of long term travel, but for me, and many others, that’s not the case.
-Sure, it has its ups and downs, but once you get into the swing of things, it’s life changing.
-You just need to be prepared for the negatives of long term travel – and that it totally blows sometimes.
+Sure, it has its ups and downs, but once you get into the swing of things, it’s life-changing.
+You need to be prepared for the negatives of long term travel – and that it totally blows sometimes.